corl2023deployable/corl2023deployable.github.io/_schedule/talk_10.md

 speaker: Russ Tedrake

 # Title of the event
-title: "Invited Talk: <br>Lessons from Building Model-based and Learning-based Dexterous Manipulation Systems"
+title: "Lessons from Building Model-based and Learning-based Dexterous Manipulation Systems"

 # Time of the event
 time: 14:00-14:30